undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/hiding-files.md

 #### `steghide`

 - [Tool](http://steghide.sourceforge.net/index.php) to embed and extract data from JPEG, BMP, WAV and AU.
-- `steghide embed -cf test.jpg -ef hideme.txt`
+- `steghide embed -cf test.jpg -ef hide-me.txt`
   - `-cf`: target file where the data will be hid
   - `-ef`: file to be embedded
   - Asks you for passphrase to encrypt the data